 30 minute black pepper tofu has all of the fiery, umami-qualities you love about classic takeout without the greasy qualities you don’t.
 Serve this meatless main over rice for an easy, flavorful weeknight meal.
 I made the executive decision that we’re cooking a full Chinese spread for Christmas dinner this year.
-This was never something my family took tradition in, but I did a poll on Instagram yesterday that revealed that over 50% of you eat Chinese food on either Christmas Eve or Day.
-I’ve been missing out!!
+This was never something my family took tradition in, however I did a poll on Instagram yesterday that revealed that over 50% of you eat Chinese food on either Christmas Eve or Day.
+So, apparently I’ve been missing out.

 This is actually the first Christmas in 30(!) years I’m not spending with my parents back home in Florida, so my brother and I wanted to do something fun and different this Christmas in Colorado.
-So we’ll be slinging dumplings, firing up fried rice, searing chunks of sweet and sour chicken, and cranking out this fiery black pepper tofu.
+As a result, we’ll be slinging dumplings, firing up fried rice, searing chunks of sweet and sour chicken, and cranking out this fiery black pepper tofu.

 Coating the tofu in a light dusting of cornstarch imparts ultra-crispy texture once the tofu is pan-fried.
 This is one of the best ways to get dynamite texture and win over even the most discerning carnivores.
 (Trust me, this method has been proven with my meat-and-potatoes-devotee of a brother.)

 Another trick is patting the tofu dry before cooking to keep it moist and creamy on the inside while the outside gets browned and crisp.Garnishing with a fresh herb like basil or cilantro right before serving adds a layer of freshness and pop of color.
 Serve the flavorful concoction over steaming white rice and skipping takeout has never been so temping.